Warrick Dunn

-Warrick De'Mon Dunn (born January 5, 1975) is an American former professional football player who was a running back in the National Football League (NFL) for twelve seasons.
-He was drafted by the Tampa Bay Buccaneers 12th overall in the 1997 NFL Draft, after playing college football for the Florida State Seminoles.
+Warrick De'Mon Dunn (born January 5, 1975) is an American former professional football player who was a running back for 12 seasons in the National Football League (NFL).
+He was selected by the Tampa Bay Buccaneers 12th overall in the 1997 NFL draft, after playing college football for the Florida State Seminoles.
 Dunn was named AP NFL Offensive Rookie of the Year in 1997 and earned three Pro Bowl selections in his career.
 After his playing career, Dunn took a minority stake in the Falcons' ownership group led by Arthur Blank.

-Early years
+Early life

 At Catholic High in Baton Rouge, Louisiana, Dunn played quarterback, cornerback, and running back.
 During his sophomore year, he helped lead Catholic High to the state 4A championship game for the first time in its history.
 He was an All-America honorable mention selection by USA Today as a senior.

-On January 7, 1993, two days after Dunn's eighteenth birthday, his mother Betty Smothers, a Baton Rouge Police Officer, was murdered while working an off-duty security job.
+On January 7, 1993, two days after Dunn's eighteenth birthday, his mother, Betty Smothers, a Baton Rouge police officer, was murdered while working an off-duty security job.
 Dunn became the head of his family and raised his siblings.
 He later met with one of his mother's killers, Kevan Brumfield, and offered his forgiveness.